JDSU MVOA-A2 CALIBRATION and JDSU MVOA-A2 REPAIR

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-Power Linearity
+Optical Power

-When changing the power level and measuring the differences (in dB) between actual and displayed power levels, the power linearity is ± half the span (in dB) between the maximum and the minimum value of all differences.
+When randomly changing the wavelength and measuring the differences between the actual and displayed wavelengths, the relative wavelength accuracy is ± half the span between the maximum and the minimum value of all differences.

 Please contact us for your JDSU MVOA-A2 CALIBRATION and/or JDSU MVOA-A2 Variable Optical Attenuator MAP Series REPAIR